eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/d-embedded-disclosure-policies.md

 included in the presented WRPRC.

 ### 3.4 Fine-grained policies based on Relying Party attributes
-Implementing embedded disclosure policies as simple whitelists may not be suitable for advanced use case that may require finer grained policies.
-For those use cases an embedded disclosure policy may require additional Relying Party attributes, or even user related attributes and user context, and define authorisation rules using a policy definition language.
+Αdvanced use cases  may require embedded disclosure policies based on additional Relying Party attributes, or even user related attributes and user context.
-Such an approach can provide
-Attestation Providers with more fine-grained control over which Relying Parties can access an attestation and under which conditions.

-Such a policy definition language are:
+In these use cases authorisation rules should be expressed using a policy definition language
-* It shall be standardized
-* It shall allow rules for authorisation based on Relying Party attributes, User attributes, and contextual attributes
-* It shall enable conditions and logical operations
-* It shall enable filtering of Relying Party certificates based on roots of trust
-* It shall enable definition of which attestation attributes can be accessed if a rule if satisfied.
-* It shall enable rules based on "classes" or "types" or "groups" of Relying Parties.

-On the other hand, for such a language to be practical, the semantics of Relying Party attributes used in policies would need to be defined at the EU level.
+On the other hand, for such a language to be practical, the semantics of attributes used in policies would need to be defined at the EU level.
 This is a complex and time-consuming process that would hinder the definition, standardization, and eventual deployment of such a policy definition language.
 Mandating support for such a language could create  barriers to the development and adoption of Wallet